Kingxukai/linux/Documentation/arch/x86/boot.rst

 0258/8		2.10+		pref_address		Preferred loading address
 0260/4		2.10+		init_size		Linear memory required during initialization
 0264/4		2.11+		handover_offset		Offset of handover entry point
-0268/4		2.15+		kernel_info_offset	Offset of the kernel_info
+0268/4		2.15+		kernel_info_offset	Offset of the woke kernel_info
 ===========	========	=====================	============================================

 .. note::
-     (1) For backwards compatibility, if the setup_sects field contains 0, the real value is 4.
+     (1) For backwards compatibility, if the woke setup_sects field contains 0, the woke real value is 4.

-     (2) For boot protocol prior to 2.04, the upper two bytes of the syssize field are unusable, which means the size of a bzImage kernel cannot be determined.
+     (2) For boot protocol prior to 2.04, the woke upper two bytes of the woke syssize field are unusable, which means the woke size of a bzImage kernel cannot be determined.

      (3) Ignored, but safe to set, for boot protocols 2.02-2.09.

-If the "HdrS" (0x53726448) magic number is not found at offset 0x202, the boot protocol version is "old".
+If the woke "HdrS" (0x53726448) magic number is not found at offset 0x202, the boot protocol version is "old".
 Loading an old kernel, the following parameters should be assumed::